somanshu611/DSA/Binary_Trees/Basics.md

 ## Traversals :

 1. BFS
-   - Level Order Traversal(Iterative only)
+   - Level Order Traversal(Iterative only,use of queue)
 2. DFS
    - PreOrder(DLR)
    - InOrder(LDR)